w3f/General-Grants-Program/grants/speculative/DPOS_Oracle.md

     * Calculate and publish some value
     * Optionally, reward source accounts.
   - Realization of an oracle app using [polkadot-js-apps](https://github.com/polkadot-js/apps).
-  - We will deliver a working oracle module along with an app, which shows the current state of the oracle.
+  - We will deliver a working oracle module along with an app, which shows the current state of the oracle in the forms of both source code and Docker/Docker Swarm demo images.
 Additionally, we’ll deliver a tutorial on using the oracle’s on-chain and js parts.

 * 7-10 weeks: an off-chain oracle part and testing
   - Implement an offchain oracle part using [rust-api](https://github.com/scs/substrate-api-client).
 The part will: